 Lavery ignored the teachings of Byrn that "[w]hether the law should accord legal personality is a policy question," "[i]t is not true...that the legal order necessarily corresponds to the natural order," and "[t]he point is that it is a policy determination whether legal personality should attach and not a question of biological or 'natural' correspondence."
 31 N.Y.2d at 201; see Paton, supra at 349-50.
 Lavery failed to recognize that whether a chimpanzee is a "person" for the purpose of demanding a common law writ of habeas corpus is entirely a policy, and not a biological, question.
-It further failed to address the powerful uncontroverted policy arguments, based upon fundamental common law values of liberty and equality, that NhRP presented in detail.
-(R.730-777).

-In sister common law countries, an entity may be a "person" without having the capacity to shoulder duties or responsibilities, supra.
+It further failed to address the powerful uncontroverted policy arguments, based upon fundamental common law values of liberty and equality, that NhRP presented in detail (R.752-800), and ignored the fact that, in such sister common law countries as New Zealand and India, entities have been designated as a "person" though lacking the capacity to bear duties or responsibilities, supra.

 Esteemed commentators cited both by the Byrn majority and the Indian Supreme Court agree, supra.
-As Gray explained, there may be systems of law in which animals have legal rights...animals may conceivably be legal persons...when, if ever, this is the case, the wills of human beings must be attributed to the animals.
+As Gray explained, there may be:

+systems of law in which animals have legal rights...animals may conceivably be legal persons...when, if ever, this is the case, the wills of human beings must be attributed to the animals.
 There seems no essential difference between the fiction in such cases and those where, to a human being wanting in legal will, the will of another is attributed.